tfeb/tfeb-lisp-hax/README.md

 Well, that's what it used to do: for a while I simply set the flag which controls whether it thinks an implementation supports tail-call elimination unilaterally to true, which means it will always create correct code, even if that code may cause stack overflows on implementations which don't eliminate tail calls[^6].
 From 21st August 2021 the old code is now gone altogether (it is still available for inspection in old commits).

-For a very long time I was confused about variable binding in `iteratet`: I thought it was like i`let*`, not like `let` although I'm not sure why.
+For a very long time I was confused about variable binding in `iterate`: I thought it was like `let*`, not like `let` although I'm not sure why.
 In the previous version of this code there was even an `iterate*` macro which claimed to be like `let*` and an `iterate` which claimed to be like `let`.
 But that was all just confusion, so `iterate*` is gone again.

 ```lisp
 (iterate foo ((x 1)